The Morse-Bott-Kirwan condition is local: Statement of the main result

-Throughout this paper, we do not assume that the dimension of a manifold is constant.
-That is, by ``manifold'', we allow a disjoint union of manifolds of different dimensions.
-In particular, in Definition~\ref{def:minimizing}, if $C$ is not connected, we allow $N$ to have connected components of different dimensions.
-Similarly, we allow a ``vector bundle'' over a manifold $W$ to have different ranks over different components of~$W$.

-\begin{Definition} Let $W$ be a smooth manifold and $f \colon\thinspace W \to \R$ a smooth function.
-We say $f$ is \textbf{minimally degenerate} if its critical set is a locally finite disjoint union of closed subsets for which there exist minimizing manifolds. \end{Definition}
+\begin{Definition} \labell{def:min-deg} Let $W$ be a smooth manifold and $f \colon\thinspace W \to \R$ a smooth function.
+We say $f$ is \textbf{minimally degenerate} if its critical set is a locally finite disjoint union of closed subsets along which there exist minimizing manifolds for $f$. \end{Definition}

+\begin{Remark} Every Morse--Bott function is minimally degenerate.
+Kirwan showed that one can apply the usual techniques of Morse--Bott theory to a minimally degenerate function even if the function is not a Morse--Bott function. \end{Remark}

-\begin{Remark} Definition \ref{def:min-deg} was proposed by Kirwan \cite[page~6]{kirwan:book}, with two differences.
-First, Kirwan assumes that the set of critical points is a \emph{finite} disjoint union of closed subsets that admit minimizing submanifolds.
-Second, she requires that the minimizing submanifolds be co-orientable.
+\begin{Remark} \labell{differences} Definition \ref{def:min-deg} was proposed by Kirwan \cite[page~6]{kirwan:book}, with two differences.
+First, Kirwan assumes that the set of critical points is a \emph{finite} disjoint union of closed subsets along which there exist minimizing manifolds for $f$.
+Second, she requires that the minimizing manifolds be co-orientable.
 As for the first difference, the weaker assumption ``locally finite'' is sufficient for our purposes; it is equivalent to Kirwan's assumption ``finite'' when the manifold is compact, as is the case for complex projective manifolds, which is the case in which Kirwan was the most interested.
 As for the second difference, co-orientability is required for many consequences (see Remark~\ref{rk:coorientable}) and is guaranteed in our main application in symplectic geometry; it is not essential, though, when we study the differential topological properties of minimally degenerate functions. \end{Remark}

-\begin{Remark} Every Morse--Bott function is minimally degenerate with the stable manifolds serving as the minimizing manifolds.
-What Kirwan showed is that one can apply the usual techniques of Morse--Bott theory to a minimally degenerate function even if the function is not a Morse--Bott function.

-The usual definition of a Morse--Bott function does not require the negative normal bundle to a critical set to be orientable.
+\begin{Remark} \labell{rk:coorientable} The usual definition of a Morse--Bott function does not require the negative normal bundle to a critical set to be orientable.
 However, to obtain Morse--Bott inequalities for ranks of cohomology groups with coefficients in a field $\F$, the negative normal bundles must be $\F$--{\bf orientable}.
-Note that every vector bundle is $\Z/2\Z$--orientable, and that orientability is equivalent to $\Q$--orientability.
-For further details, see \cite[\S 2.6]{Nicolaescu}.
+A minimally degenerate function for which the normal bundles to the minimizing manifolds are $\F$--orientable similarly gives rise to Morse--Bott inequalities for cohomology with $\F$ coefficients.